Sorry, this program is not available for local students.

 If you’re motivated to work with people experiencing alcohol and drug dependency, this program will prepare you with the skills you need to make a difference to their lives.

 The role of an alcohol and other drugs (AOD) worker is diverse and offers many exciting and challenging career opportunities.
-You’ll learn how to provide a range of services and interventions for clients with AOD and other complex care issues.

 This program combines workshops, field trips and practical work experience.
-Your teachers are experienced and highly-skilled professionals currently working in the AOD and complex care sector.
+Your teachers are experienced and highly skilled professionals currently working in the AOD and complex care sector.

 Graduates are employed in a range of contexts such as community mental health and AOD organisations, residential rehabilitation services and outreach services.